User-ID Best Practices for Redistribution

 - Determine the best option for your redistribution hub:

-- A dedicated virtual machine (VM) is best for large-scale User-ID deployments.
+- A dedicated VM-Series firewall is best for large-scale User-ID deployments.
 If you are only redistributing user mappings, a VM-50 is sufficient.
 If you plan to also redistribute IP address-to-tag mappings, we recommend using a VM-300 or higher series.

 - Panorama is best for medium- to small-scale environments and if you do not use syslog or server monitoring to collect user mappings.